 Statistics for Real Estate:

-The National Association of Realtors is another group who has a vested interest in determining if virtual tours are helping or hurting their member’s businesses.
+The National Association of Realtors is another group that has a vested interest in determining if virtual tours are helping or hurting their member’s businesses.
 Their annual reports are always great sources of research into the subject.
 Some recent findings include:

 - More than half of U.S. adults who use the internet have taken a virtual tour